 At the end of each term, the cumulative grade average will be determined and documented in the student's official record.
 Student with a 76 or above grade point average (GPA) will be considered to be making satisfactory academic progress.
 Earning a grade of 75.9 or below in any theoretical subject within a period will have earned a "Failed" grade in that subject.
 Students who failed a theoretical subject are allowed one failed course to be remediated for each term.
 If a student fails a second course during a term, the student will not be allowed to proceed to the next term; the student will have to repeat the term.
-Upon successful completion of the repeated term, the student will have to the next term.
+Upon successful completion of the repeated term, the student will have earned a satisfactory academic progress and will be allowed to progress to the next term.